Equality Act 2010

 The two legacy organisations reported this information in different ways.

-Workforce Equality Data Analysis Report 2018 and Appendix A which contains the raw data and accompanies the report on the website in line with publication compliance for the PSED.
-This report has been presented to the then Workforce Matters Committee.
+Workforce Equality Data Analysis Report 2018 and Appendix A which contains the raw data.
+This report was presented to the Workforce Matters Committee.
 The Services Uptake Equality Data Analysis 2018 and Appendix B were completed in May 2018.

-The South Staffordshire and Shropshire Healthcare NHS Foundation Trust Workforce and Service Uptake Report 2018
+South Staffordshire and Shropshire Healthcare NHS Foundation Trust

 Midlands Partnership NHS Foundation Trust will produce its Public Sector equality Duty Reports Equality reports in May 2019 these will be in the format of two separate reports one for Workforce and the second for Service Uptake.
-Data will be extracted from April 2018-end March 2019.
+Data for April 2018 to end March 2019 will be extracted.

 The Trust has submitted the WRES 2018 for both legacy organisations and a WRES Priority Improvement Plan is established to capture the actions identified from the WRES data analysis.